 Requirement 11: Regularly test security systems and processes

 - Preempt continuously assess the network configuration for known vulnerabilities such as weak passwords, exposed passwords in the sysvol, uses of suspicious protocol implementations, stealthy admins, new accounts, use of path the hash, and other logical vulnerabilities.
 This information can be used to augment the scanning reports from traditional vulnerability scanners, which don’t monitor these issues.
 Preempt can be used as a continuous prevention and detection solution which goes beyond the common attack vectors detected by signature-based solutions.
 This includes compromises of accounts with Pass the Hash, Pass the Ticket, Forged PAC, Over Pass the Hash, uses of credential spraying techniques and many more which aren’t detected by a traditional solutions

 Requirement 12: Maintain a policy that addresses information security for all personnel

-- Preempt continuously assesses risk of the organization as well as for individual users and entities.
-Preempt automatically classifies entities in the network based on role, use and many other parameters which allow the organization map the critical assets and set policy on them.
+- Preempt continuously assesses the risk of the organization as well as for individual users and entities.
+Preempt automatically classifies entities in the network based on role, use, and many other parameters that allow the organization to map the critical assets and set policy on them.
 Preempt also enables setting human authorizers for accounts – this means that when authorized account try to access specific environment the approval process can be automated and authorization must be granted explicitly.

 Download the full Preempt PCI DSS Compliance technical note here.